cyclops-ui/cyclops/README.md

 Every Cyclops instance comes with a couple of predefined templates.
 Feel free to use and abuse them!

 Helm charts used for these templates can be found [here](https://github.com/cyclops-ui/templates).
-You can use this repo as a guide if you want to create your own templates.
-More information on creating your own can be found on our [web](https://cyclops-ui.com/docs/templates/).
+You can use this repo as a guide to create your own templates.
+More information on making your own can be found on our [web](https://cyclops-ui.com/docs/templates/).

 ## 🚧 `cyctl`